 PCU health researchers frequently access advice, capacity and resources from external organisations to help them plan, develop and carry out PPI activities.
 They may also work with agencies that recruit, support and train patients and members of the public, and with specialist groups with particular experience of caring, or of specific conditions, for example.

-This Institute published a review on public involvement in August 2019 called Involving patients and the public in research.
-The report authors conducted a rapid review of the literature on this topic and conducted interviews with experts in this field to throw light on the field, what works and what the challenges and unknowns are.
+Published a review on public involvement in August 2019.
+Rapid review of the literature on this topic and conducted interviews with experts in this field to throw light on the field, what works and what the challenges and unknowns are.
 Many examples of co-production and public involvement in their research programme.

 Cambridgeshire and Peterborough NHS Foundation Trust